openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Set an ofColor_ from an existing ofColor_.

 This will use the R, G, B and A components from the passed color.

+Parameters:
+color The ofColor_ to copy.